-Want to quickly record screen on Windows 10 without any software?
-You can do just that with the help of a Windows 10 built-in tool called Xbox Game Bar.
-We’ve provided you a simple step-by-step guide on how to quickly record your screen and sound on Windows 10 using Xbox Game Bar.
+Want to quickly record screen on Windows 11 or Windows 10 without any software?
+You can do just that with the help of a Windows built-in tool called Xbox Game Bar.
+This tutorial will show you a simple step-by-step guide on how to quickly record your screen and sound on Windows 11/10 using Xbox Game Bar.

 Xbox Game Bar is capable of many awesome things including the ability to capture and record the screen of an app, game, browser or whatever appears on your screen (with audio), and save it as a MP4 video file.
 Without further ado, here’s how to do it.